Healthdirect Free Australian health advice you can count on.

 What are the symptoms of otosclerosis?

-Otosclerosis causes hearing loss that gradually gets worse over time.
-But it very rarely causes total deafness.
+Otosclerosis causes hearing loss that slowly gets worse over time.
+But it rarely causes total deafness.

-People with otosclerosis find it particularly hard to hear low, deep sounds.
-In contrast to other causes of hearing loss, it can be easier for them to hear when there is background noise.
+If you have otosclerosis you may find it hard to hear low, deep sounds.
+However, it can be easier for you to hear and follow conversations when in a noisy environment.

-Other symptoms of the condition include tinnitus (ringing in the ears) and dizziness.
+You may also have a condition called tinnitus (ringing in the ears) and dizziness.

-If not treated, otosclerosis can start to affect the inner ear, which can result in profound hearing loss.
+If not treated, otosclerosis can start to affect your inner ear, which can result in a more serious hearing loss.

 How is otosclerosis diagnosed?

-Otosclerosis is normally diagnosed by an ear, nose and throat specialist.
+Otosclerosis is normally diagnosed by an ear, nose and throat (ENT) specialist.
 They will do a series of tests to see what type of hearing loss you have.
-These may include hearing tests with tuning forks; audiometric tests to find out which tones you can hear; and tests to measure how the bones inside your ear are moving.
+These may include hearing tests with a tool called a tuning fork, tests (known as audiometric tests) to find out which sounds you can hear, and tests to measure how the bones inside your ear are moving.

 How is otosclerosis treated?

-Either a bone-conduction hearing aid or a bone anchored hearing device can be used to help you hear.
-These hearing aids are small enough to fit inside the ear, so they are not obvious.
-They do not carry the risks of surgery.
+There are different types of hearing aids your doctor may recommend.
+Examples include a bone-conduction hearing aid or a bone anchored hearing device, which can be used to help you hear.
+These hearing aids are small enough to fit inside your ear, so they are not obvious.
+They do not carry the risks of an operation.

-Surgery can involve removing the tiny bones of the middle ear and replacing them with an implant.
+Surgery can involve removing the tiny bones in your middle ear and replacing them with an implant (an artificial bone).
 This procedure is called a stapedectomy.

-The advantage of surgery is that it can make your hearing come back, and may stop the otosclerosis from progressing to the inner ear.
-The disadvantage is that surgery may not work, and the hearing loss may return in time.
+The advantage of surgery is that it can make your hearing come back and may stop the otosclerosis from getting worse.
+The disadvantage is that surgery may not work, and your hearing loss may come back.

 When should I see my doctor?

-As with any surgery, there is a small risk of complications.
+As with any surgery, there is a risk of complications.
 Tell your surgeon straight away if:

 • your hearing gets worse after surgery